 B. Terminology.
 The word "County" shall mean the County of Morrow, State of Oregon.
-The words "County Court" and "Court" shall mean the County Court of Morrow County.
-The words "Planning Commission" and "Commission" shall mean the County Planning Commission of the County of Morrow duly appointed by the County Court.
+The words "Board of Commissioners" and "Board" shall mean the Board of Commissioners of Morrow County.
+The words "Planning Commission" and "Commission" shall mean the County Planning Commission of the County of Morrow duly appointed by the Board of Commissioners.
 The words "Planning Director", "County Roadmaster", "Assessor", "County Sanitarian", "County Surveyor", "County Clerk", and "Tax Collector" as applicable shall mean the Planning Director, Roadmaster, Sanitarian, Surveyor, County Clerk, Tax Collector, and Assessor of the County of Morrow, as applicable.